-January 19 Deadline for submission of preliminary applications (12:00 noon) March 12 Market analysts will submit studies to the Agency and Applicants March 23 Notification of final site scores April 2 Deadline for market-related project revisions (5:00 pm) April 9 Deadline for the Agency and Applicant to receive the revised market study, if applicable May 11 Deadline for full applications (12:00 noon) August Notification of tax credit awards
+January 19 20 Deadline for submission of preliminary applications (12:00 noon) March 1 2 3 Market analysts will submit studies to the Agency and Applicants March 2 3 4 Notification of final site scores April 23 Deadline for market-related project revisions (5:00 pm) April 9 10 Deadline for the Agency and Applicant to receive the revised market study, if applicable May 112 Deadline for full applications (12:00 noon)

+August Notification of tax credit awards

 The Agency will also accept bond volume and 4% Tax Credit applications any time between May 1 and October 1.
 When a preliminary application has been submitted in this timeframe, a schedule of milestones will be provided to the Applicant.
-The preliminary application submission date will determine when those milestones occur which will follow a timeframe similar to the 9% Tax Credit round.
-The Agency will work with the Applicant to determine if the project will receive 2018 or 2019 volume cap.
+The preliminary application submission date will determine when those milestones occur which will follow a time frame similar to the 9% Tax Credit round.
+The Agency will work with the Applicant to determine if the project will receive 2018 or 2019 volume cap. announce the application schedule for a second round of bond volume and 4% Tax Credits at a later time.